 Price: $10 adults; $5 kids 12 and under; $9 seniors 60 and older.

 St. Augustin's Catholic Church

 545 42nd St., Des Moines

-Knights of Columbus will have a Fiesta Fish Bake on two Fridays: April 5 and 12 from 5 to 7 p.m.
+Knights of Columbus will have a Fiesta Fish Bake in the parish hall on two Fridays: March 27 and April 3 from 6 to 7:30 p.m.
+The menu will include baked salmon, cod, a full taco and salsa bar, mac and cheese, grilled cheese sandwiches and cheese quesadillas.
 Takeout is available.
 Proceeds benefit Knights of Columbus and church youth groups.
 Stations of the Cross at 5:30 p.m.

 Parking is available in the rear off Grand Avenue.
 Enter the church through the east entrance.